LucasHoffSchmidt/Tableau_Airbnb_Listings_2016_Project/README.md

 # Tableau Airbnb Listings 2016 Project
-Data exploration project in tableau with data from airbnb 2016 listings.
+In this project we used Tableau to perform a data exploration project with data from airbnb 2016 listings.

 ## Tools and technologies
 - **Tableau**: Data exploration